nuls-io/devsite/source/contract/index.md

 ```

-If there is a parameter of `array type` in the method of smart contract, please pass the parameter as follows
+If the methods of smart contract include the parameter of  `array type`, please use the following method to transfer parameters
-> Refer to the `create` method in the above voting contract code
+> Refer to the `create` method in the aforesaid voting contract code

 ```javascript
 {